PhD in Transpersonal Research

 30 credits must be completed from both universities’ core courses plus 32 credits attained for the doctoral dissertation, totaling 62 credits.

-Courses from the Ubiquity University and The Wisdom School (15 Credits):
+Required courses from the Ubiquity University and The Wisdom School (15 Credits):

-- Chartres Academy (In-person course) (4 credits)
+- Chartres Academy (In-person or online) (4 credits)

 - Great Books (Live online webinar) (3 credits)